The following are frequently asked questions about the DEX® Diagnostics Exchange Registry and Z-Code® Program.

 A DEX Z-Code identifier application is required for a single assay that may involve multiple tests in order to produce a single result.
 Ensure you enter your test as it is orderable to providers on your test requisition.
 A DEX Z-Code is assigned to individual orderable tests and/or panels and not to CPT® codes.

-If the test process is standardized and the same method is used to acquire results in both locations, lab will only have to submit one application for the test.
+If the test process is standardized and the same method is used to acquire results in both locations, the lab will only have to submit one application for the test.
 However, if there is a difference in the method, a separate application will be required for both locations.

 It is not necessary to apply for a new Z-Code when you make changes to a test.
 Please log into DEX and update the existing test record with the new information.
 If the changes are significant enough to constitute a new test, such as a methodology change or additional specimen types, a new Z-Code may be assigned.

 Yes, in the event a test is retired, please update your DEX test submission to reflect this change.
 The DEX Registry relies on accurate data entry and maintenance.
-Please review the DEX Administrator FAQs for specific instructions.
+Please review the DEX Administrator FAQs (PDF) for specific instructions.

 Yes, labs must register tests that include MDx and non-MDx range of codes in the test panel.

 Yes, a Z-Code application is required in both scenarios* but the process may differ for obtaining the Z-Code (see #9).
-The FDA approval process ensures only the clinical and analytical validity of the test.
-The FDA does not include clinical utility in their review, which is required to establish coverage.
-If a laboratory modifies an FDA-approved test, the resulting test is considered a LDT (laboratory developed test) and will require a separate application and Z-Code for claims submission.
+The FDA approval and clearance processes ensure only the clinical and analytical validity of the test.
+The FDA does not include clinical utility in their review, which is required for a technical assessment.
+If a laboratory modifies an FDA-cleared/approved test, the resulting test is considered a LDT (laboratory developed test) and will require a Z-Code.